-The Bucknell Brigade has made a special connection with the members of the Jubilee House Community (JHC), an intentional community of people from the United States dedicated to helping the Nicaraguan people.
-JHC was originally located in North Carolina to help the poor with issues such as hunger, homelessness, and domestic violence.
-In 1994, understanding the need for sustainable development projects in Central America, they chose to accept an invitation to work in partnership with poor people in Nicaragua and moved to the outskirts of Managua.
+The Bucknell Brigade has formed a special relationship with the members of the Jubilee House Community (JHC), an intentional community of people from the United States who are dedicated to assisting the Nicaraguan people.
+JHC was originally based in North Carolina, and focused on assisting impoverished residents with issues of hunger, homelessness, and domestic violence.
+In 1994, understanding the need for sustainable development projects in Central America, the JHC accepted an invitation to partner with the Nicaraguan community, and moved to Nueva Vida, located on the outskirts of Managua, the capital city.

-While the Bucknell Brigade and other volunteer delegations are in Nicaragua, JHC serves as the host agency, coordinating work projects and offering invaluable insights about community development, culture, history, and politics.
-The non-governmental organization provides helpers not only with shelter for the volunteers, beds, transportation, and a comfortable atmosphere in which to learn and serve others, but an incredible cross-cultural experience increases awareness and a sense of connection among first and third world communities.
+While the Bucknell Brigade is working in Nicaragua, the JHC serves as the host agency, coordinating work projects and offering invaluable insights about community development and the culture, history, and politics of Nicaragua.
+The JHC provides volunteer housing, transportation, meals, and a comfortable atmosphere in which Brigade members can learn and serve, while fostering cross-cultural communication and a sense of connection between volunteers and Nicaraguans.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.